January 10 - December 30

 Benjamin O. Tyler to Thomas Jefferson, 1818

-Poplar Forest to house decades-old historic copy of Declaration of Independence
+Poplar Forest showcases historic Declaration of Independence

 Declaration of Independence engraving comes to Poplar Forest